 - Combine butter, brown sugar and sugar in mixing bowl; blend on medium speed, scraping bowl as necessary, until creamy.

-- Add eggs ,one at the time, allowing it to blend in; and add vanilla.
+- Add egg, allowing it to blend in, and then add vanilla.
 Continue mixing until well blended.

 - Pour in melted chocolate chips a little bit at a time, as not to scramble the eggs and mix thoroughly.